Nightjar Logo

 In-painting (Photoshop)MediumSmall fixes, extending backgrounds

-Product Preservation AI (Nightjar)High (100% Original)E-commerce product pages, Zoom-in shots
+Product-preservation AI (Nightjar)High (source preserved)Ecommerce product pages, zoom-in detail shots

 The Nightjar Approach